ksntcrq/anothervyou/src/pages/posts/abandoned-georgia/en.md

 ![South Ossetian Border](../../../images/georgia/south-ossetian-border.jpg)

+The border between Georgia and South Ossetia, a separatist country, guarded by soldiers and an orthodox cross, to the left.

 ## Independence day

 On May the 26th, a bank holiday to celebrate independence, the atmosphere is friendly and the sun uncompromising.
 Before they enter the Pushkin square, soldiers and special forces are happy to take pictures with kids, teenagers and adults.
 Later, when the ceremony is over, the tanks facing the presidential rostrum will be stormed by a horde of children, offering an oxymoronic sight: joyful chaos on destructive war machines.

 ![Pushkin Square](../../../images/georgia/pushkin-square.jpg)

+People climbing tanks and military trucks, on the Pushkin square, during the Independence Day.

 In front of the parliament, when going up the Shota Rustaveli Avenue, signs guarded by European flags qualify Russia as an invader.
 The blue flags with yellow stars are common across the country.
 Despite the distance, Georgia has, for instance, close diplomatic relations with France: the president, Salome Zourabichvili, was born in France and was Ambassador of France to Georgia under the presidency of Jacques Chirac, fifteen years ago.
 Furthermore, Georgians are amongst the first asylum seekers in France (3).